-Recent studies have shown that like women, men also have biological clocks that tick away and give them baby fever, compelling them to create families with increasing urgency over time.
-And although men with baby fever are a common breed, their reproductive clocks tick a bit differently.
+Recent studies have shown that, like women, men also have biological clocks that tick away and give them baby fever, compelling them to create families with increasing urgency over time.
+And although men with baby fever are a common breed, their reproductive clocks tick a bit differently, and ‘baby fever’ has a slightly different meaning to men.
 According to the authors of one 2011 study on the subject, “Gender and baby longing is a question of degrees, not of exclusive categories.
 Men may experience a ‘slight rise of temperature’ if not full-blown ‘baby fever.'”
 In any case, the biological imperative to procreate on a deadline is there, alright.
+So what makes men think, I want a baby?

 It makes sense that humans, like any animal, would feel the drive to propagate their own genes.
 But it has long been an article of faith, rather than science, that women feel more pressure to do so than men due to their reproductive limitations.
-Men can, in theory, reproduce forever.
-Menopause ends that possibility for women.
+Menopause ends the possibility of reproduction for cisgender women.
+Cis men can, in theory, reproduce forever.
+And, as it turns out, they have more of a longing to reproduce as they get older.

 How Does Baby Fever In Men Work?